OpenFn/docs/adaptors/collections.md

 The Collections API provides access to a secure key/value store on the OpenFn Platform.
 It is designed for high performance over a large volume of data.

-Use-cases include:

-- Storing mapping objects for use in workflows
-- Buffering and aggregating high volumes of incoming data
-- Caching and sharing state between workflows

 Collections are secure, private datastores which are visible only to Workflows within a particular OpenFn Project.
 They can be created, managed and destroyed from the OpenFn Admin page.